ioos/sensor-web-harvester/README.md

     south_lat = 39.0
     west_lon = -80.0
     east_lon = -74.0
+    network_root_id = all
+    network_root_source_id = aoos

-An example of a properties file named  “example_sos.properties” is also provided on Github at the [Downloads section](https://github.com/axiomalaska/sensor-web-harvester/downloads).
+An example of a properties file named  “example_sos.properties” is also provided on Github at the [Downloads Folder](https://github.com/axiomalaska/sensor-web-harvester/tree/master/downloads).

 Writing Custom Java Code
 -----------
 This is example code demonstrating how to update the metadata database and the SOS from within custom Java code.

     // Southern California Bounding Box
     Location southWestCorner = new Location(32.0, -123.0);